 Lifestyle creep is one of the biggest enemies of retiring early.
 Lifestyle creep is where your expenses increase as your salary or income increases.

-What you want to try to do is keep your lifestyle costs the same year to year.
-Even with an increase in salary.
+You want to keep your lifestyle costs the same year to year, even with a salary increase.
 What you want to inflate is your saving and investment rate.
 You work hard you deserve to pay yourself more.

 My income has increased by 70% from 2014 to 2018, so my food inflation is outstripping my salary inflation.
 That is not good.